Data migration

 After the merge, there can only be one source of truth.
 That’s why you designate one Salesforce production instance as the surviving org.

-2. Reduce Technical Debt
+2. Reduce technical debt

 Another reason for merging Salesforce orgs is to reduce accumulated technical debt.
 Business changes rapidly, and decisions, processes, and workarounds that made sense last year might now be obsolete.
 When you perform an org merge, you can select what to keep, and what to discard.